 Come join practicing Teachers as they share techniques and strategies that work in their classrooms.
 The Bay Area Writing Project is excited to provide high quality professional development opportunities at an affordable price for teachers throughout the Bay Area.
 This workshop series is perfect for teachers, administrators, coaches, coordinators, student teachers or anyone interested in the teaching of writing.

-February 25, 2017 Weekend Workshop line-up:
+February 8, 2020 Weekend Workshop

 This workshop event will feature your choice of one workshop each session.